 The College also records certain gifts-in-kind that are recorded as revenue and expenses, such as equipment and supplies, food, beverage, catering and event rentals, and software which are valued using prices of identical or similar products.
 The College also receives in-kind professional services which are valued based on current billing rates for services donated.
-In-kind contributions totaled \$1,059,360 and \$109,706 for the years ended June 30, 2023 and 2022, respectively.
+In-kind contributions totaled \$165,105 and \$1,059,360 for the years ended June 30, 2024 and 2023, respectively.
 Food, beverage and related gifts-in-kind are associated with various alumni and College sanctioned events.
-The College does not sell in-kind contributions and uses equipment, software, etc. to support its operations.
 Management has not included more detailed information on gifts-in-kind given the limited amounts involved.